DR Launcher

 What makes a paid directory actually worth paying for

-A paid listing is only worth it if the link it produces moves your Domain Rating.
+A paid listing is only worth it if the directory is legitimate, quick to submit to, and relevant enough to justify the fee.
 Five things decide that.
 A directory has to pass all five — fail one and the fee is wasted.

 2. The page is indexed